 - The government doesn’t like citizens who can keep secrets from them.

-That is the exact problem here and what the FBI wants changed.
-The phone will only allow so many attempts to hack the pass code before you are locked out permanently.
-The FBI wants software to remove that security feature.
+That is the exact problem here and what the FBI wants to be changed.
+The phone will only allow so many attempts to hack the passcode before you are locked out permanently.
+The FBI wants the software to remove that security feature.
 They want as much time as necessary to open the phone.
 And if that software exists for them, guess what, it will also exist for anyone who steals your phone.